jduquennoy/Log4swift/README.md

              )](https://developer.apple.com/resources/) [![Language](http://img.shields.io/badge/language-swift2-orange.svg?style=flat
              )](https://developer.apple.com/swift) [![Cocoapod](http://img.shields.io/cocoapods/v/Log4swift.svg?style=flat)](http://cocoadocs.org/docsets/Log4swift/)

 Log4Swift is a logging library written in swift 2.
-Therefore, **it requires xCode 7**.
+Therefore, **it requires xCode 7 to compile**.

 **Note that is still a work in progress.
 It is not full featured as of today.**